Sandoramix/SpotiShortcut/README.md

 # SpotiType-helper
-- Add/Delete the song you're listening to with a simple shorcut (Testing spotify api with python3)
+- Add/Delete the song you're listening to with a simple shorcut

 - It uses spotipy & sqlite3 for local storage
 - Tkinter not yet used
+- (Actually this project exist because i wanted to test spotipy api with python3)
 # Dependencies:
 - spotipy
 - requests